tmjssz/fullstack-challenge/README.md

 - What kind of metrics would you collect from your application to know that everything is OK?

 ## How to submit

-1. Remove the "draft" mode
+1. Create a PR and commit your changes
 2. Assign it back to your hiring manager
 3. Send an email with an answer to the questions and a confirmation that you're done with the challenge